Marketing is getting tougher.

 Think "Before & After"

-After you state your learning outcome, show your attendees what life looks like with and without your solution.
+State the learning outcome.
+Then, show your attendees what life looks like with and without your solution.

-This indirectly demonstrates how important the webinar is, and how their lives will improve because of it.
+This demonstrates how important the webinar is, and how it'll improve their lives.
 This exercise gets attendees sitting up in their chairs, eager to learn.
 Engagement!

-Just as importantly, thinking through the "Before & After" on your own will help you create a results-oriented lesson.
+Just as importantly, thinking through the "Before & After" will help you create a results-oriented lesson.

-Here’s an example: Let's say the webinar is titled Wow Your Family with a Delicious Christmas Dinner
+Here’s an example: Let's say the webinar title is Wow Your Family with a Delicious Christmas Dinner

 You’ve probably watched dozens of YouTube videos and read a bunch of recipes online, but….